decred-proposals/mainnet/bce7bf3cd1f74d571d23ac8a330ddf29a14a547ed0cc9c995f1a97dce733d1e1/1/payload/index.md

 -	Hollywood (25 Billboards) - Package Rate per 4 weeks: $10,000
 -	West LA (25 Billboards) – Package Rate per 4 weeks: $10,000
 -	I will design and manage the creation of the Billboards - 80 hours at 40$/hr: $3,200
--	Production cost for printing and materials - $1,250
+-	Production cost for printing and materials: $1,250

 Once erected, I will take photos of all the billboards and submit to the community.